echasnovski/pdqr/README.md

 Another important use case for `as_*()` functions is to convert some other distribution functions to be pdqr-functions.
-Except small number of special cases, output of `as_*()` function will have “infin” type.
-The reason is because identifying exact values of distribution in “fin” case is very hard in this setup (when almost nothing is known about the input function).
-It is assumed that if user knows those values, some `new_*()` function with data frame input can be used to create arbitrary “fin” pdqr-function.
+Except small number of special cases, output of `as_*()` function will have “continuous” type.
+The reason is because identifying exact values of distribution in discrete case is very hard in this setup (when almost nothing is known about the input function).
+It is assumed that if user knows those values, some `new_*()` function with data frame input can be used to create arbitrary discrete pdqr-function.

 General conversion algorithm is as follows: